mgrng/alvr_samsung_s9_tutorial/README.md

 If you only want to watch videos or do things without a GearVR controller, consider https://github.com/alvr-org/PhoneVR?tab=readme-ov-file#installation as the setup is much more simple.
 You may still need to install/update Gear VR Services.

+Please take care when looking for .apk files online, and upload them through https://www.virustotal.com/gui/home/upload if you are unsure.
+VirusTotal can sometimes come up with false positives, so Google the detections to see what type of detection they are before proceeding.

 Last updated 2024-11-23.

 # Requirements